python/typing_extensions/CONTRIBUTING.md

 - Release automation will finish the release.
 You'll have to manually approve the last step before upload.

-- After the release has been published on PyPI upgrade the version in number in [pyproject.toml](/pyproject.toml) to a `dev` version of the next planned release.
-For example, change 4.1.1 to 4.1.2.dev0.
+- After the release has been published on PyPI upgrade the patch or rc version number in [pyproject.toml](/pyproject.toml) and append `.dev0`.
+For example:
+    - 4.1.1 → 4.1.2.dev0
+    - 4.1.1rc1 → 4.1.1rc2.dev0